eriksend/primo-facet-customization/README.md

 This includes two code blocks that can be uncommednted to switch between two styles tested at Seattle University [ http://primo.seattleu.edu ].
 One, designed for "topic" facets, swiches to anf from a word cloud view.
 The other switches between frequency sorted and alphabetical (assuming your default sort is already frequency!).

+Steal my images and CSS, or build your own custom versions.
+Some Javascript skill is required for implementation, and facility with CSS is required if you don't want to live with my two display choices.